gmahebe/survey_app/README.md

 * users can post anonymously or they can login
 * users can login/register
 * users can delete their questions
+* survey urls can be copied and sent to others users to fill in.

 Install